 The three small map variants have their own bonuses.
 For New York indicate how many attractions were visited for each player.
 For the London game, each player indicates which districts were completed.
 And, for the Amsterdam game indicate the number of merchandise cards won.

-For the latest expansion each game bonus is managed differently.
 For Japan the progress in the bullet train track race is indicated.
-For Italy the amount of connected regions is indicated for each player.
+The Italy map is one of the more prone fo making mistakes while counting the bonus scores.
+In order to avoid erros you mark on the list of regions which are connected.
+The regions are presented from North to South and it is easy to double check if necessary.
 A player could have more than one network, so the information for each network is added accordingly.

 You can find all the game rules in PDF and information by the the Ticket To Ride board game publisher in the Days of Wonder official website.

 A good forum on the Ticket to Ride board game si the Fandom Ticket to Ride Forum.

 A helpful site for learning the Ticket to Ride game is the Daroolz Ticket to Ride webpage.

 Read the BoardGameGeek Ticket to Ride webpage for the most complete reviews, forums and lots of information on the game.